raspberrypi/documentation/troubleshooting/networking.md

 #### eth0 is present, but I don't have the inet or inet6 lines

-OK, so the ethernet port appears to be working, but your router has not allocated your Raspberry pi an ethernet address.
-You need to check out your router isntructions to find out why that might be.
-It might be doing something called MAC address filtering, or similar which means it only allocates addresses to devices it knows about.
+OK, so the ethernet port appears to be working, but your router has not allocated your Raspberry Pi an ethernet address.
+You need to check out your router instructions to find out why that might be.
+It might be doing something called MAC address filtering which means it only allocates addresses to devices it knows about.
 You can use the `ifconfig` command to find the MAC address of your Raspberry Pi, it's the hexadecimal number in the form `qq:qq:qq:qq:qq:qq` on the line starting with `ether`.
+Add that to your filter rules so the router recognises the Raspberry Pi and allocates an IP address.

 ### I have an IP address but no internet connection